 Lifespan of a hip prosthesis and prosthesis replacement

-The lifespan of a hip prosthesis is estimated to be around 15 to 25 years, based on the materials currently used.
+The lifespan of a hip prosthesis is estimated to be at least 15 to 25 years, based on the materials currently used.
 With advancing technology and new materials, we can expect an even longer lifespan in the future.

 Lifespan also depends heavily, however, on the amount of strain and on other factors such as bone quality, etc. Stop-and-go sports can have a negative impact on the prosthesis and should be avoided.